-When you sign up for a Hyke account, you’ll gain access to valuable tools and experienced professionals who can help you make all the right moves, from the moment you decide to register your business, to the moment you file your tax return every year.
+When you sign up for a Hyke account, you’ll gain access to valuable tools and experienced professionals who help you make all the right moves, from the moment you decide to register your business, to filing your tax return every year.

-We can even help you save thousands in taxes by assisting you through the process of managing your expenses and income, figuring out the deductions that you qualify for, and ensuring all of your paperwork is filed on time.
+We can even help you save thousands in taxes by helping you manage your expenses and income, figure out the deductions that you qualify for, and ensure all of your paperwork is filed on time.

 Who Doesn’t Love Saving Money on Taxes?